 Chordevocs resist most attempts to tame or train them.
 To be trained, a chordevoc must have a friendly attitude toward the trainer.
-A chordevoc usually has an indifferent attitude toward a halfling, but that attitude improves to friendly if the halfling supplies the bird with wise treats it well.
+A chordevoc usually has an indifferent attitude toward a halfling, but that attitude improves to friendly if the halfling supplies the bird with treats for at least a week and otherwise treats it well.
 A chordevoc is hostile to most other creatures.
 Changing a chordevoc's attitude requires a wild empathy check, or a Diplomacy check if the character has some way to communicate with the creature (such as access to a speak with animals spell).